 If you’re unsure whether you are eligible or not, AirHelp can make the process of claiming Air Iceland flight delay compensation easy and stress-free.
 Our Compensation Check Tool can confirm what you're owed within minutes.

 You can learn more about flight delay compensation here.

 To discourage airlines from canceling flights, EC 261, an air passenger rights law in the EU, requires them to pay a set amount of compensation per passenger.
-You’re owed Air Iceland canceled flight compensation if the disruption was the airline’s fault, and if the flight was canceled less than 2 weeks before it was scheduled to depart.
+You’re owed Air Iceland cancelled flight compensation if the disruption was the airline’s fault, and if the flight was cancelled less than 2 weeks before it was scheduled to depart.